scarletyoung/scarletyoung.github.io/source/_posts/Effective C++.md

 std::cout << ctb[0];  // fine
 ctb[0] = 'x';  // error
 ```
 Notice, the return type of the non-const operator[] is a reference.
-If the type is a simple char, it is illegal to modify the return value of a function that returns a build-in type.
+But, if the type is a simple char, it is illegal to modify the return value of a function that returns a build-in type.

 There two type of const, bitwise constness and logical constness.
 C++ is designed for bitwise constness, but there is a exception.
 For example